Berry curvature, spin Hall effect and nonlinear optical response in moir\'e transition metal dichalcogenide heterobilayers: LINEAR OPTICAL CONDUCTIVITY

 where $\pm$ for left($+1$) or right($-1$) circular polarization.
-Thus the dissipative components of the conductivity tensor is $Re(\sigma_{xx})$ and $Im(\sigma_{xy})$.The optical conductivity from interband transition can be calculated using standard linear response theory:
+Thus the dissipative components of the conductivity tensor is Re$(\sigma_{xx})$ and Im$(\sigma_{xy})$.
+The optical conductivity from inter-band transition can be calculated using standard linear response theory \cite{novelli2020optical}